itamarLaufer/ai-player/README.md

 ### How To Use?

-In the example we'll create an Ai for TicTacToe.
-(Some of the method were taken from the Internet). first you need to create a class which represents a move in the game and extend Move:
+In the example, we'll create an Ai for TicTacToe.
+(Some of the methods were taken from the Internet). first, you need to create a class which represents a move in the game:

 ```
-public class TicTacToeMove extends Move {
+public class TicTacToeMove {
     /**
      *
      * @author Itamar Laufer